vvvv/VL.IO.NDI/README.md

 ### License

+NDI is copyright by VizRT (formerly NewTek).
+See [NDI.tv](https://ndi.tv) for details.

 By using this you agree to the NDI EULA which can be found in *licenses/NDI License Agreement.pdf* .